-Books have an amazing transformative power, and it’s that power that we are drawn to as we listen to read-alouds.
-Somehow when the words are spoken out loud, the influence of the story grows exponentially!
+Books have an amazing transformative power especially when read aloud.
+Somehow when the words are spoken, the influence of the story grows exponentially!

 The Importance of Read-Alouds

-That red book is priceless to me because of the memories I made with my family while reading this book.
-Honestly, I cannot stress enough the importance of reading to your children.
+This red book is priceless to me because of the memories I made with my family while reading it.
 The bond that is created over enjoyable books cannot be duplicated any other way!

 But, I digress…

-Those early experiences with read-alouds truly set the stage for my interest-turned-love of reading and learning.
+Ultimately, those memorable experiences with read-alouds set the stage for my interest-turned-love of reading and learning.

 Have you ever listened to an audiobook?
-I have, and when I’m listening to one, I am hypnotized by the sound of the reader’s voice as I become immersed in the story.
+If not, you need to!
+When I’m listening to one, I am hypnotized by the sound of the reader’s voice as I become immersed in the story.

-Does that sound familiar?
-Well, believe it or not, every time we listen to an audiobook, we are experiencing a read-aloud.
-And, there is some really interesting research on the benefits of reading aloud for adults!
+Believe it or not, every time we listen to an audiobook, we are participating in a read-aloud.
+And, I found some fascinating information about the benefits of reading aloud for adults!

-It may seem odd to think that we, as adults, would enjoy having another person read out loud to us, but it’s true.
-Somehow, it’s soothing and relaxing to experience a book through our ears and not just our eyes.
+It may seem odd to think that we, as adults, would enjoy having another person read out loud to us.
+With the ability to read ourselves, why would we find pleasure in listening to another person read to us?

 Children are no different!

-Even though my boys are in middle school, I continue to read out loud to them and they love it.
-Whenever I get to the end of the chapter or section I am reading, they beg me to keep reading.
-Thus, the importance of read-alouds!!
+Even though my boys are in middle school, I continue to read out loud to them, and they love it.
+Whenever I get to the end of the chapter or section I’m reading, they beg me to keep reading.

-The importance of read-alouds for my kiddos was knowing they didn’t have any “reading rules” to contend with.
-They didn’t have to think about pronunciation, enunciation, inflection, spelling rules, context, and vocabulary; none of those skills mattered more than simply listening and being present.
+They didn’t have to think about pronunciation, enunciation, inflection, spelling rules, context, and vocabulary; none of those skills mattered more than simply listening and experiencing the story.